Lillian1070/showcase_python_EDA_1/README.md

 ## Libraries Used
+- **Pandas**: For handling and manipulating the dataset, such as summarizing data, filtering, and grouping
+- **Numpy**: For numerical operations like handling arrays and computing statistical measures
 - **Matplotlib**: For data visualization, including plotting graphs like histograms, scatter plots, etc.
 - **Seaborn**: For statistical data visualization and enhanced graphical representations.
 Used for heatmaps, pair plots, and correlation matrices to reveal deeper patterns in the data
-- **Pandas**: For handling and manipulating the dataset, such as summarizing data, filtering, and grouping
-- **Numpy**: For numerical operations like handling arrays and computing statistical measures
-- **Scikit-learn**: For calculating and visualizing feature importance and applying statistical methods like correlation coefficients